axelvaldez/radical-companies/_posts/model/2023-02-24-urban-radical-again.markdown

  <div class="_quotespan">OK.
 Got it.
 Nice the full lables are <span class="_quotespan"><span class="_paradigm">FIAT</span> business</span> and <span class="_quotespan"><span class="_paradigm">RADICAL</span> companies</span>. <span class="_paradigm">FIAT</span> business have been invisible, and that is correct.
 And, I assume that <span class="_paradigm">RADICAL</span> companies don't exist but would be complementary to the arguments I put forward in <span style="font-style:normal; ">What&rsquo;s Our Problem</span>.</div>
  <div class="_quotespan">Bingo!
 The most dangerous thing about <span class="_paradigm">FIAT</span> businesses is that they have been invisible.
 They also teach us that capital measn unquestionable power.
 Capital gives you absolute power over everything that goes on inside a business.
 And that why we call businesses dictatorships.</div>
  <div class="_quotespan">I because you are from Cuba, you know about dictatorships.</div>
  <div class="_quotespan">I thought I knew, but I know a lot more now thank to you.
 Your book as provided me with actionable knowledge.
 Silence is not just cowardly.
 In fact, that is not the despicable thing about silence: silence let the Fundamentalists amongst us gain strength.
 That is how dictatorships start, that is where they spring from.
-We keep silent to get along and in the blink of an eye, we <span class="_quotespan">have to</spane> keep silent to stay unhurt and alive.</div>
+We keep silent to get along and in the blink of an eye, we <span class="_quotespan">have to</span> keep silent to stay unhurt and alive.</div>
  <div class="_quotespan">Yes!</div>
  <div class="_quotespan"><span class="_paradigm">FIAT</span> businesses are silence-training camps.
 And <span class="_paradigm">FIAT</span> schools anbd homes, that learned from <span class="_paradigm">FIAT</span> businesses.
-We self-train on being good citizens of democracies <span class="_quotespan">based on dictatorships</span> known as <span class="_paradigm">FIAT</span> businesses.</div>
+We self-train on being good citizens of democracies <span class="_quotespan">based on dictatorships</span> known as admirable <span class="_paradigm">FIAT</span> businesses.</div>
  <div class="_quotespan">And they have been so succesful&hellip;</div>
  <div class="_quotespan">&hellip; financially successful!&hellip;</div>
  <div class="_quotespan">Yes, but more that that.
-They have also been successful is sharing enouhg of their profits with a portion of society, who have become their <span class="_paradigm">FIAT</span> immunne system.</div>
+They have also been successful is sharing enough of their profits with a portion of society, who have become an essential part of their <span class="_paradigm">FIAT</span> immunne system.</div>
  <div class="_quotespan">Shit.
 I could not have put that better if I tried.</div>
- <div class="_quotespan">But you just did.</div>
+ <div class="_quotespan">Except, you just did.</div>
- <div class="_quotespan">Yes, but no&hellip; whhatever.
+ <div class="_quotespan">Yes, but no&hellip; whatever.
 What did it for me was your use of &lsquo;silence&rsquo;.
 Maybe it was this diagram,</div>
  <div class="_center">
   <img
    src="/assets/img/pic-whats-our-problem-silence.svg"